 In 2016, the BBC investigated a case of Turkish sweatshops that hired Syrian refugees to make clothing.
 The sweatshops supplied clothing to major retailers like Marks & Spencer and ASOS, though the retailers pled ignorance and said the supplier was an unapproved subcontractor.

 The scope of these issues might seem too ambitious for blockchain to solve adequately.
-But governance brings accountability by ensuring that members of a supply chain adhere to a business unit’s best practices and compliance standards.
-This can improve both the quality of workers’ lives and the products themselves, leading to a more efficient, safe, and simple way of running your supply chain — and your company.
+But governance brings accountability by ensuring that supply chain mebers adhere to a business’ best practices and compliance standards.
+This can improve both the quality of workers’ lives and the products themselves.
+This leads to a more efficient, safe, and simple way of running your supply chain — and your company.